Binary Synchronous Communications: Topology

 Much Bisync traffic is point-to-point.
 Point-to-point lines can optionally use contention to determine the master station.
 In this case one device can transmit ENQ to bid for control.
 The other device can reply ACK0 to accept the bid and prepare to receive, or NAK or WABT to refuse.
 In some cases connection of a terminal to multiple hosts is possible via the dial telephone network.

 Multi-drop is part of the initial Bisync protocol.
 A master station, normally a computer, can sequentially poll terminals which are attached via analog bridges to the same communication line.
 This is accomplished by sending a message consisting only of an ENQ character addressed to each device in turn.
 The selected station then transmits a message to the master or reply with EOT to indicate that it has no data to transmit.

-Bisync applications
+Applications

 The original purpose of Bisync was for batch communications between a System/360 mainframe and another mainframe or a Remote Job Entry (RJE) terminal such as the IBM 2780 or IBM 3780.
 The RJE terminals support a limited number of data formats: punched card images in and out and print line images to the terminal.

 Some non-IBM hardware vendors such as Mohawk Data Sciences used Bisync for other purposes such as tape-to-tape transmission.
 A programmer can easily emulate an RJE terminal or other device.